mercuryoio/BAAS-API/README.md

 You can find reference documentation with methods description [here](https://sandbox-cryptosaas.mrcr.io/v1.6/comm-docs/index.html)

 All the methods in b2b domain have to be signed up with `b2b-bearer-token`.
-You can get it in authorization flow described here.
+You can get it in the authorization flow described [here](https://github.com/mercuryoio/Commercial-API/blob/master/0%20Login/README.md).

 ***

 ## Sign up/ Log in

-*Note: For authorization you need your `sdk-partner-token`.
+*Note: For authorization, you need your `sdk-partner-token`.
 Ask your Mercuryo manager to get it.*

 [Sign up/Log in](https://github.com/mercuryoio/Commercial-API/tree/master/0%20Login)